Information for G03386

 Flyer: Biodiversity and culture: exploring community protocols, rights and consent (PLA 65)

-This special issue of Participatory Learning and Action explores two important participatory tools that indigenous peoples and local communities can use to help defend their customary rights to biocultural heritage:
+This special issue aims to provide guidance for those implementing the Nagoya Protocol and other natural resource and development practitioners, and to raise awareness of the importance of community designed and controlled participatory processes.
+It explores two important participatory tools that indigenous peoples and local communities can use to help defend their customary rights to biocultural heritage:

 i) Community protocols – or charters of rules and responsibilities – in which communities set out their customary rights to natural resources and land, as recognised in customary, national and international laws.